 CARE, a multi-partner program in China

-The Fondation Mérieux launched the CARE (China Against drug REsistance) Program in 2013.
-With the support of bioMérieux, which oversees its implementation, CARE aims to set up a new policy for prescribing antibiotics in order to limit the emergence of new resistance mechanisms.
-In addition to hygiene measures, this policy requires the reassessment of any prescription of antibiotics after 48 hours based on tests results provided by the microbiology laboratory, as well as a maximum treatment duration of seven days, except in exceptional circumstances.
-In 2016, the first point prevalence survey was conducted in four clinical departments of the University Hospital of Zhejiang University in Zhejiang Province.
+In 2013, the Fondation Mérieux launched the CARE (China Against drug REsistance) Program.
+With the support of bioMérieux, which oversees its implementation, the CARE program aims to set up a new policy for prescribing antibiotics in order to limit the emergence of new resistance mechanisms.
+In addition to hygiene measures, this policy requires the reassessment of any antibiotic prescription after 48 hours, based on tests results provided by the microbiology laboratory, as well as a maximum treatment duration of seven days, except in exceptional circumstances.
+In 2016, the first point prevalence survey was conducted in four clinical departments of the First Affiliated Hospital of Zhejiang University in Zhejiang Province.
 In 2018, the CARE program is planned to be extended to 5 to 10 hospitals in different provinces of China.